lunanerdderg/Reefbackend/README.md

 # To do before Pre-Release:

+* Make sure that, when renaming default Profile, the name is changed in Settings too
 * Implement Nexus compatibility (using API key)
   * List available mods from Nexus
   * Keep track of Nexus mod versions